Lebo-Madikane/low-level-programming/1-flow-control/README.md

 2 - A C program to find the largest number amongst 3-numbers.

 3 - A program to check wether a number is positive or negative or zero..

+4 - A C program to check wether a character is a alphabet or not.